neurodata/ndstore/docs/sphinx/ingesting.rst

 Prepping The Data
 =================

 There are two important components to how data should be organized before uploading to the service.
 First is file hierarchy (how the folders holding data should be organized) which is as follows; all channel specific data is saved in a folder with the name of the channel.
 For example if you have image data of two mouse cortices, one cortex would be stored in an image channel Cortex1.
 So, all the data from that imaging would be stored in a folder named Cortex1.
-In the case of time series data each channel folder should contain sub-folders time0, time1, time2, ..., timeN, each of which contains the image data for that specific time slot.
+In the case of time series data each channel folder should contain sub-folders time0000, time0001, time0002, ..., time####, each of which contains the image data for that specific time slot.
 All the channel folders should be stored inside a folder named the same as the token name.
 Note that the token name you choose must be unique across all projects in NeuroData.

 Second is how the files themselves are organized.
 Currently the auto-ingest service only supports tiff, tif, and png files.
 The files should be organized such that there is a tiff/png/tif for each Z-slice, with each named the slice number up to 4 digits.
 For example if there was a imaging set with 405 image slices in tif form, the image channel folder(s) should have files labeled 0000.tif through 0404.tif.
 Files must not have a prefix or suffix to the number of the slice.
 If the slice number starts at a value other than 0000, please specify that starting value as the Z offset.